vinicioflores/eCommercePoc/README.md

 ``kubectl get nodes``

-If there's a node and cluster is up, the proceed to deploy via *kubectl* and provide your YAML file ``kubectl apply -f deployment.yaml``
+If there's a node and cluster is up, the proceed to deploy via *kubectl* and provide your YAML file

+``kubectl apply -f deployment.yaml``

+Now as architects we need to ensure that we have a single centralized place where app's logs arrive so it's easier to maintain in the longer term and easier for developers to debug.

+Let's install prometeus as our (proactive monitoring tool to collect defautl stats such as I/O, network latency, etc. ) as well as Grafana to display all that visually.
+Grafana is already bundled together with Prometheus.

+``helm install --name sampleapp stable/prometheus-operator``